 You are 18 years old if you apply as an independent volunteer.
 Unfortunately, we are having difficulty managing younger volunteers at the moment, but they are most welcome to accompany older volunteers.

 No, we have tasks that work perfectly if you don’t speak Swedish!

 No, and it is free and easy to borrow from us!

 Do I have to have participated in Medeltidsveckan before?

 No, absolutely not.
 You are just as welcome if you are joining for the first time as if you have been joining since the very beginning!

-FACTS: Medeltidsveckan is Gotland’s biggest event – during week 32, 6-13 of August, fortythousand historically interested people gather to have fun, play and party together, gain new experiences and make new friends.
+FACTS: Medeltidsveckan is Gotland’s biggest event – during week 32, 4-11 of August, fortythousand historically interested people gather to have fun, play and party together, gain new experiences and make new friends.
 Medeltidsveckan on Gotland celebrated 40th this summer.
 The historic festival has been organized since 1984 and is the Nordic region’s largest medieval festival.
-The anniversary year 2023 will be Medieval XL.
 The festival lasts Sunday week 31 to Sunday week 32.
 The theme for this year’s festival is food and drink.
 Medeltidsveckan AB is owned by a non-profit foundation.